erlangbureau/liver/README.md

 11. Unicode support

 **Liver specific features:**
-1. Returns errors on all fields that do not have validation rules (strict mode)
+1. Support different data types (maps, proplists)
-2. Ability to return custom error codes
+2. Strict Mode (returns errors on all fields that do not have validation rules)
-3. Additional set of rules for most typical Erlang situations
+3. Ability to return custom error codes
-4. Support both maps and proplists as input data types
+4. Additional set of strict rules (without implicit conversion of types)

 ## GETTING STARTED